 - If the price of meat increases, then the higher price may encourage consumers to switch to alternative food sources, such as buying vegetables.

-- However, the higher price of meat, means that after buying some meat, they will have lower income.
+- However, with the higher price of meat, it means that after buying some meat, they will have lower spare income.
 Therefore, consumers will buy less meat because of this income effect.

 If a good like a diamond increases, there will be little substitution effect because there are no alternatives to diamonds.
 However, a higher price of diamonds will lower demand because of the income effect.